 The faster the GtG, the easier it is to hide GtG in darkness between strobed refresh cycles!
-As a result, it is now possible to have MPRT numbers smaller than GtG numbers, if the GtG pixel response is hidden unseen from eyes in the dark period between strobe flashes.
+As a result, it is now possible to have MPRT numbers smaller than GtG numbers, if the panel GtG pixel response is hidden unseen from eyes in the dark period between backlight strobe flashes.

 Manufacturer Specifications Versus Real World

-There is a good reason why manufacturer GtG specifications are often more aggressive than real-world GtG numbers.
+There is a valid reason why manufacturer GtG specifications are often more aggressive than real-world GtG numbers.
 Measuring equipment often fail to successfully measure 100% of a pixel response.
 Reason include noise margins in measuring equipment (especially near blacks) and extremely slow pixel response in old displays that sometimes never perfectly reached 100% even after many refresh cycles.